Breeding Location:

 Range and Habitat

-Blue Jay: Resident east of the Rockies, from Canada to the Gulf of Mexico, but slowly encroaching westward.
+Blue Jay: Resident species east of the Rockies, from southern Canada south to the Gulf of Mexico, but is slowly encroaching westward.
+Breeds as far north as central Canada.
+During winter, may travel into the Pacific Northwest.
 Preferred habitats include evergreen forests, farmlands, groves, and suburbs.

 Breeding and Nesting